Introduction to ScholaRAG

 1. AI-Powered PRISMA Screening

-- Identification: Comprehensive database search with complete retrieval (no limits)
+- Identification: Comprehensive database search with complete retrieval

-- Screening: AI-powered multi-dimensional evaluation using large language models
+- Screening: AI-powered multi-dimensional evaluation using LLMs

 - Eligibility: Confidence-based routing (auto-include/exclude/human-review)

-- Inclusion: Validated final set with optional human agreement metrics (Cohen's Kappa)
+- Inclusion: Validated final set with optional human agreement metrics

-โ Multi-Dimensional AI Evaluation
+Multi-Dimensional AI Evaluation

 ScholaRAG uses AI-PRISMA Rubric with transparent criteria:

-- Evidence grounding - AI must quote abstract text to justify decisions
+- Evidence grounding - AI must quote abstract text

-- Confidence thresholds - Auto-include โฅ90%, auto-exclude โค10%, human-review 11-89%
+- Confidence thresholds - Auto-include โฅ90%, auto-exclude โค10%

-- Hallucination detection - Cross-check quoted evidence against abstracts
+- Hallucination detection - Cross-check against abstracts

 2. RAG (Retrieval-Augmented Generation)